Loco (video game)

-Loco is a 1984 computer game developed by Antony Crowther and released by Alligata for the Commodore 64.
+Loco is a video game developed by Antony Crowther and released by Alligata for the Commodore 64 in 1984.
 Loco is a clone of the 1982 Sega arcade game Super Locomotive.
-Ports for the ZX Spectrum and Atari 8-bit family were released in 1986.
-The ZX Spectrum port was developed by Richard Stevenson, David Wright and Nigel Speight..
-The music for the game is a C64 remake of Jean Michel Jarre's Equinoxe 5 and 6 by Ben Daglish.
+The game was later ported to the ZX Spectrum and Atari 8-bit computers.
+The ZX Spectrum port was developed by Richard Stevenson and Nigel Speight.
+The music for the game is a version of Jean-Michel Jarre's Equinoxe 5 and 6 by Ben Daglish.

 Crowther's subsequent Suicide Express is related to Loco, though not an official sequel.

 Reception

 In July 1984 Loco was awarded game of the month by Personal Computer Games magazine.